cloudmesh-community/fa18-523-60/project-report/report.md

-Although querying in MongoDB is relatively simple, the team had concluded that compared to Python the output results are less attractive and the overall usage is less friendly.
+Although querying in MongoDB is relatively simple, the team had concluded that compared to Python the output results are less attractive, as it can be seen in +@fig:avgmetrbycat, and the overall usage is less friendly.

 ## Conclusion